Can early retirement be too late? Everyone in the FIRE community seems worried about the exact opposite: “Am I retiring too early?”.

 That was a bold choice.
 Where she lived, finding a job was difficult; leaving one, basically unheard of.

 “So I left my job.
 I wanted to recuperate the time lost, I wanted to be a mother.
 But you know what?
 My kids didn’t need one anymore.
 The youngest was already 10 years old at the time.
 They all had their activities, their friends, their lives.
-I soon realised there was very little for me to do, beside cooking for them or driving them to their next activity.
+I soon realised there was very little for me to do, beside cooking for them or driving them around.
 The years for being a mother had gone.
 My early retirement had been too late.“

 That conversation was a bit of an eye opener for me.
 My focus up to that point had been on the numbers, just like everybody else.
 How much do we have?
 What will be our safe withdrawal rate?
 When will we have enough?
 And, of course: if we retired now, would it be too early?